daylinpillay/Android-MyFirstApp/README.md

-# This is my first android application
+# This is my first application.
+It was developed in Android Studio in 2018